 At Foundations Progressive Learning Center, we make it our focus to do right by the families we serve by investing hard work into each child's physical, social, academic, and emotional development.
 As part of a school family, each child is treated with equal rights, dignity, respect, and honor.
 We give acknowledgements to the many successes our students achieve, and also teach accountability and honesty for any struggles along the way.

 Play-based programs have proven effective in diverse cultures throughout the world and in all socioeconomic circumstances imaginable.
 The results are clear after a child's first week in a free environment.

 What if my child is facing behavioral challenges?

 We know that children going through behavioral rough patches are often ignored by, poorly treated by, and even dismissed from other childcare and preschool programs on the basis of behavior alone.
 We do not think this approach is acceptable, because we understand by entering this field that it is our responsibility to handle all of the realities of child development; not just the ones that are easy to deal with.
 Our highly trained teachers practice Conscious Discipline with the children, because we understand that every child's future is affected primarily by the way they're treated and guided as children, and we take that very seriously.

 What if my child has special needs?

 We consider our facility to be safe haven for all children, even those who require special attention with their education and development.
 We understand how hard it is to find trustworthy childcare, especially in those special circumstances.
-Our Conscious Discipline-trained staff are trained to connect with all kinds of children, even (but not limited to) children on the autism spectrum, children who have Down syndrome, and other children who are for any reason behind in any stage of development.
-Our facility is open and easy to navigate for children who have physical disabilities.
+Our staff are trained to connect with all kinds of children.
+Additionally, our facility is open and easy to navigate for children who have physical disabilities.